jeftegoes/AwsOverview/AWS IAM.md

 - Hardware Key Fob MFA Device for AWS GovCloud (US):
   - Provided by SurePassID (3rd party).

-# 5. How can users access AWS ?
+# 5. How can users access AWS?

 - To access AWS, you have three options:
   - **AWS Management Console** (protected by password + MFA).